 Competitive external grants and fellowships provide valuable financial support, and the prestige associated with these awards can boost the career of graduate students and postdocs.
 Events offered by OPD teach graduate students and postdocs tips and tools to strategically search for relevant funding and help participants craft competitive, cohesive funding proposals.

 Need external funding to support your research?
-Get started by learning about basic tools available to UMass graduate students and postdocs to help find grants and fellowships.
+Get started by learning about basic tools available to UMass graduate students and postdocs to help find grants and fellowships, all of which you can access remotely.
 We’ll also discuss tips to manage your funding search.
-This is the first in a three-part series—come to one event or all three!
-A pizza lunch is provided.

 There are several searchable databases to help you find external funding opportunities.
 Spend some time experimenting with these databases, as each has various strengths and weaknesses.
 If your first search isn’t successful, try altering your search parameters, then try the same search using one of the other databases on this list.